zackforbing/ruby-submissions/1507/05-enigma.markdown

 #### Notes

+* Not as problematic as BST.
+Assignment had a more detailed description.
+* 34 tests with 2 skips
+* Tests document the core functionality
+* Implementation is well broken down and easy to follow
+* Let's talk about constants one day ... but the idea is great
+* Crack is very good

 #### Scores

-* Functionality:
+* Functionality: 4
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 4
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 4

 ### Matt Ewell